What are the differences between Composite Panel and Polycarbonate Roof?

 Polycarbonate translucent panels offer long life, durability, ease of cleaning, electricity-saving, and easy manufacturing.
 They are compliant with many environmental considerations and perform quite well when compared to on-site assemblies.
 These panels have already taken over construction in various developed regions including Singapore and more people now want walls that allow light to pass through.
 They are the recent advancements along with glass pool fencing and glass walls.

 So what is the final verdict for Aluminium Composite Panel vs Polycarbonate Roof?
 Both composite and polycarbonate panels provide high thermal insulation values and are perfect for that feat.
 They are also strong, durable, environmentally friendly, easy to manufacture, transport, and install.
-For owners, they are cost-effective and lead to a construction of striking architecture.
+For owners, they are cost-effective and lead to the construction of striking architecture.
 However, composite panels cannot let in light which is their main undoing when compared with the translucent polycarbonate panels.
 Nonetheless, they offer strong solutions for roofs and horizontal load-bearing floors which the glass-like polycarbonate cannot offer.
 Composite panels are more stable than polycarbonate and have a higher load-bearing value.
 Other than these two differences, the two construction panels perform fairy even on most fronts.
 They are heavily tested before approval and are cheaply available.

 Looking for a professional team of roof contractors or roof contractors to solve your roofing problems?